arnim/Reproducibility-ICWSM25/README.md

 - 1st Workshop on Validating Social Text-as-Data Methods ([VaLiSTAD](https://sites.google.com/view/valistad2025icwsm))

 ## Target Audience
-This sessions are intended for participants in the social sciences who have at least some experience with Python or R and are interested in learning more about tools and workflows for making their research results reproducible.
+The sessions are intended for participants in the social sciences who have at least some experience with Python or R and are interested in learning more about tools and workflows for making their research results reproducible.

 ## Learning Objectives
 By the end of the session, participants will: